sndpgm/analytics-sandbox/_sources/api/sandbox/tsa/sarimax/index.rst

       :rtype: dict

+      ..
+          !! processed by numpydoc !!

    .. py:method:: fittedvalues_()
       :property:

       The fitted values of the model.

       :returns: **fittedvalues** -- The fitted values to be estimated.
       :rtype: numpy.ndarray

+      ..
+          !! processed by numpydoc !!

    .. py:method:: predict(X, is_pandas=False)

       Predict using the model.

       :param X: Design matrix expressing the regression dummies or variables in